 Team Count Out Rules

-In the event that after the rounds, two or more teams finish on the same accumulative score then the following rules will apply in terms of a count out.
+In the event that after the four rounds plus the Pro’s final round score, twoor more teams finish on the same accumulative score then the following rules will apply in terms of a count out.

-The team with the highest Alliance score on 4th will win the count-out.
+- The team with the highest Alliance score on the 4th course will win the count-out.

 - In the event that the above does not produce a winner then the team with the highest Alliance Score at 2nd course, 3rd course, and then final course will apply.